 Cut out 24 red hearts from construction paper or card stock.

-Write each of your activities that you chose on a paper heart.
+Write each of the activities that you chose on a paper heart.

 Here are some ideas for your hearts: